 - Motorola 6800 8-bit CPU clocked at 1MHz

-- 17 push-button switches used as a Hex keypad
+- 17 push-button switches for the hex keypad

 - 8 LEDs for general purpose visual output

-- 1 8-position DIP switch for data input
+- an 8-bit DIP switch for data input

-- buffered 8-bit data and 16-bit address ports
+- buffered 8-bit data and 16-bit address lines, exposed through breadboard connectors.

 Loading S19 format files